-2407 14.3.6.
+14.3.6.
 "Numeric String" Encoding Method

-- 2408 The Numeric String encoding method is used for a segment that appears as a numeric string in - 2409 the URI, possibly including leading zeros.
-The leading zeros are preserved in the binary - 2410 encoding by prepending a "1" digit to the numeric string before encoding. - 2411 Input: The input to the encoding method is the URI portion indicated in the "URI portion" row - of the encoding table, a character string with no dot (".") characters. - 2413 Validity Test: The input character string must satisfy the following: - It must match the grammar for PaddedNumericComponent as specified in Section 5. - The number of digits in the string, D, must be such that $2 \times 10^D < 2^b$, where b is the value specified in the "Coding Segment Bit Count" row of the encoding table.
+The Numeric String encoding method is used for a segment that appears as a numeric string in the URI, possibly including leading zeros.
+The leading zeros are preserved in the binary encoding by prepending a "1" digit to the numeric string before encoding.

+Input: The input to the encoding method is the URI portion indicated in the "URI portion" row of the encoding table, a character string with no dot (".") characters.

+Validity Test.
+The input character string must satisfy the following:

+- It must match the grammar for PaddedNumericComponent as specified in Section 5. - The number of digits in the string, D, must be such that $2 \times 10^D < 2^b$, where b is the value specified in the "Coding Segment Bit Count" row of the encoding table.
 (For the GDTI-113 scheme, b = 58 and therefore the number of digits D must be less than or equal to 17.
-GDTI-113 is the only scheme that uses this encoding method.) - 2419 If any of the above tests fails, the encoding of the URI fails. - 2420 Output: Construct the output bit string as follows: - Prepend the character "1" to the left of the input character string. - Convert the resulting string to a b-bit integer, where b is the value specified in the "bit count" row of the encoding table, whose value is the value of the input character string considered as a decimal integer.
+GDTI-113 and SGCN-96 are the only schemes that uses this encoding method.)

+If any of the above tests fails, the encoding of the URI fails.

+Output: Construct the output bit string as follows:

+- Prepend the character "1" to the left of the input character string. - Convert the resulting string to a b-bit integer (padded to the left with zero bits as necessary), where b is the value specified in the "bit count" row of the encoding table, whose value is the value of the input character string considered as a decimal integer.

-2425 14.3.7."6-bit CAGE/DODAAC" Encoding Method
+14.3.7.
+"6-bit CAGE/DODAAC" Encoding Method

-- The 6-Bit CAGE/DoDAAC encoding method is used for a segment that appears as a 5-character - 2427 CAGE code or 6-character DoDAAC in the URI, and as a 36-bit encoded bit string in the binary - 2428 encoding. - 2429 Input: The input to the encoding method is the URI portion indicated in the "URI portion" row - of the encoding table, a 5- or 6-character string with no dot (".") characters. - 2431 Validity Test: The input character string must satisfy the following:
+The 6-Bit CAGE/DoDAAC encoding method is used for a segment that appears as a 5-character CAGE code or 6-character DoDAAC in the URI, and as a 36-bit encoded bit string in the binary encoding.

+Input: The input to the encoding method is the URI portion indicated in the "URI portion" row of the encoding table, a 5- or 6-character string with no dot (".") characters.

+Validity Test: The input character string must satisfy the following:

-- It must match the grammar for CAGECodeOrDODAAC as specified in Section 6.3.9. - 2433 If the above test fails, the encoding of the URI fails. - 2434 Output: Consider the input to be a string of five or six characters $d_1d_2...d_N$, where each character - 2435 d_i is a single character.
-Translate each character to a 6-bit string using Table 52 (Appendix G). - 2436 Concatenate those 6-bit strings in the order corresponding to the input.
-If the input was five - characters, prepend the 6-bit value 100000 to the left of the result.
-The resulting 36-bit string is - 2438 the output.
+It must match the grammar for CAGECodeOrDODAAC as specified in Section 6.3.12.

+If the above test fails, the encoding of the URI fails.

+Output: Consider the input to be a string of five or six characters $d_1d_2...d_N$, where each character d_1 is a single character.
+Translate each character to a 6-bit string using Table G-2 (Appendix G).
+Concatenate those 6-bit strings in the order corresponding to the input.
+If the input was five characters, prepend the 6-bit value 100000 to the left of the result.
+The resulting 36-bit string is the output.

-2439 14.3.8.
+14.3.8.
 "6-Bit Variable String" Encoding Method